 God’s presence – in the form of a light or a cloud – appeared above the mercy seat during the high priests’ ceremonial rites.
 Often, God used this method to speak to Moses, the leader of the Israelites.
 Additionally, the people – through the priests – used this fact to consult God about their questions.

 The Israelites believed that the Ark was special, and its presence within the Israelite camp would serve as protection against their enemies.
-It was true that, when the Ark was in the house of Obed-edom before it returned to the Temple, that his house prospered more than before.
+It was true that when the Ark was in the house of Obed-edom before it returned to the Temple, his house prospered more than before.

 After Solomon had his famous talk with God from which he received God’s wisdom (as well as wealth), he went to the Ark to offer offerings to God.